- Cancer Information

-A life-limiting illness offers time to say goodbye.
+A life-limiting illness offers you the opportunity to say goodbye.
 You can encourage the person with advanced cancer to share their feelings, and you can share your own in return.
-It is understandable that you might not know what to say, or worry about saying the wrong thing.
+It is understandable that you might not know what to say or worry about saying the wrong thing.